 In accordance with 2 CFR 200.205, Federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a Federal award.
-To facilitate part of this risk evaluation, all applicants (other than an individual) are to download, complete, and submit this form.
+To facilitate

-9. Disclosure of Lobbying Activities
+11. Disclosure of Lobbying Activities

 All applicants must complete this information.
 Applicants that expend any funds for lobbying activities are to provide the detailed information requested on the form Disclosure of Lobbying Activities (SF-LLL).
 Applicants that do not expend any funds for lobbying activities are to enter "N/A" in the text boxes for item 10 ("a.
 Name and Address of Lobbying Registrant" and "b.
 Individuals Performing Services").